- Oops!Something went wrong.Please try again later.

-We often see insiders buying up shares in companies that perform well over the long term.
+We've lost count of how many times insiders have accumulated shares in a company that goes on to improve markedly.
 Unfortunately, there are also plenty of examples of share prices declining precipitously after insiders have sold shares.
-So shareholders might well want to know whether insiders have been buying or selling shares in Veritex Holdings, Inc. (NASDAQ:VBTX).
+So before you buy or sell Veritex Holdings, Inc. (NASDAQ:VBTX), you may well want to know whether insiders have been buying or selling.

 The Last 12 Months Of Insider Transactions At Veritex Holdings